argoproj/argo-cd/docs/operator-manual/ingress.md

 ## [Contour](https://projectcontour.io/)
 The Contour ingress controller can terminate TLS ingress traffic at the edge.

 The Argo CD API server should be run with TLS disabled.
-Edit the `argocd-server` Deployment to add the `--insecure` flag to the argocd-server container command.
+Edit the `argocd-server` Deployment to add the `--insecure` flag to the argocd-server container command, or simply set `server.insecure: "true"` in the `argocd-cmd-params-cm` ConfigMap [as described here](server-commands/additional-configuration-method.md)

 It is also possible to provide an internal-only ingress path and an external-only ingress path by deploying two instances of Contour: one behind a private-subnet LoadBalancer service and one behind a public-subnet LoadBalancer service.
 The private Contour deployment will pick up Ingresses annotated with `kubernetes.io/ingress.class: contour-internal` and the public Contour deployment will pick up Ingresses annotated with `kubernetes.io/ingress.class: contour-external`.